mrsauravpanda/url-shortener-backend/README.md

 # URL Shortener Backend

 A production-ready **URL Shortener backend service** built using **Node.js, Restify, and MongoDB**.
-The application follows a clean, scalable architecture with clear separation of concerns and is designed for easy frontend integration (React or any SPA).
+The application follows a clean, scalable architecture with clear separation of concerns and is designed for easy frontend integration (React).

 ---